-The leaves of select trees were alright bright yellow, but as the sun began to set, the entire landscape turned gold.
+The leaves of select trees were a bright yellow, but the entire landscape turned to gold as the sun began to set.

-Along with keeping the fire going, I was drinking a lot of water to stay hydrated, which in turn led to frequent trips to the outhouse.
+Along with keeping the fire going, I was drinking a lot of water to stay hydrated, leading to frequent trips to the outhouse.

 The rule of thumb is a liter of water per day for every 1,000 meters of altitude.

 Given the possibility of encountering a bear and not wanting to leave the fire unattended, I didn't go on a hike.

 I suppose that was by design, but I was already pushing my boundaries well beyond what was normal for me, so I was okay with the tradeoff.

 My nerves were high being out there by myself.
 I had trouble relaxing.

 I had everything I needed, including shelter, fire, water, and food; however, I didn't have mobile internet access, only the intermittent ability to send brief text messages.

 It sounds silly typing this now; however, at the moment, my mind was feasting on my insecurities.

 I responded by telling myself it was only one night.
 I'd make it through okay, and feel proud of myself and animated by sunrise.